robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

         explanation of how this estimator works, please refer to the `blog post <https://reasonabledeviations.com/2018/08/15/exponential-covariance/>`_
         on my academic website.

-    .. autofunction:: min_cov_determinant

-        The minimum covariance determinant (MCD) estimator is designed to be robust to outliers and 'contaminated' data [3]_.
-An efficient estimator is implemented in the :py:mod:`sklearn.covariance` module, which is based on the algorithm presented in Rousseeuw (1999) [4]_.

     .. autofunction:: cov_to_corr